Student societies and partnerships

 University of Bristol Women in Law Society

-We are a new society this year for all University of Bristol students - regardless of gender, subject or age.
+We are a new society for all University of Bristol students - regardless of gender, subject or age.
 Our bifold aim is to get the law to do more for women and get women to do more in the law.
 We want to address the issues that the legal sector still faces when it comes to equality in the workplace.
-Most significantly, the decreasing percentage of women in trainee versus partner roles.
-Furthermore, the law has an important role in promoting women's place within society which we hope to discover in more depth.
-We will, therefore, be hosting a number of exciting talks and panel sessions to discuss these issues.
+Most significantly, the progression of women into the top, partner-level roles.
+Furthermore, the law has important role in promoting women's place within society which we hope to discover in more depth.
+We are looking forward to an exciting year, growing the society and putting on even more inspiring events.

 The Commercial Awareness Society is a newly founded society which aims to be an accessible introduction for all students to commercial affairs, whether they are looking at careers in law, business or finance.
 This year they hope to cover a number of commercially relevant topics, from artificial intelligence and blockchain to GDPR regulations.

 Lawyers Without Borders, University of Bristol Student Division

 The University of Bristol Lawyers Without Borders Society is a student division of the global, not-for-profit Lawyers Without Borders (LWOB) organisation.
 LWOB manages volunteering lawyers from around the world who donate pro bono service to rule of law projects, capacity building and access to justice initiatives.
 The Bristol student division aids LWOB in their mission by completing research projects for them and taking part in their annual Rule of Law competition.
 The society also offers Bristol students the opportunity to take part in our human rights debating competition and the chance to find out more about the importance of protecting and promoting the rule of law globally.
 This society allows for Bristol law and non-law students to get involved with a legal based society focussed primarily on promoting the rule of law, access to justice and the protection of human rights.